joao-gouveia/bookmark-launcher/INSTALL.md

 And you are ready to go!

-To start using the cli, run `bml run-bml` to save the `bookmarks.json`.
+To start using the cli, run `bml run-save` to save the `bookmarks.json`.
 Now it is ready to use.

 Try using `bml <bookmark_name>`.
 It should be working!